 - Credentialed radiation therapists who have completed a JRCERT-accredited radiation therapy program

 - Credentialed medical dosimetrists who have completed a JRCERT-accredited medical dosimetry

-Clinical credits are awarded by Clarion's Department of Human Services, Rehabilitation, Health and Sport Sciences on a case-by-case basis with consideration given to program accreditation, program length and content, the applicant's performance in the program, and professional credentialing of the applicant.
+Clinical credits are awarded by Clarion's Department of Nutrition, Health and Sport Sciences on a case-by-case basis with consideration given to program accreditation, program length and content, the applicant's performance in the program, and professional credentialing of the applicant.

 Transfer Student Information